An Online Learning Framework for Energy-Efficient Navigation of Electric Vehicles: Online Learning and Exploration of the Energy Model

 Thompson Sampling for the energy consumption shortest path problem is outlined in Algorithm \ref{alg:ts_optimization_objective}, where it can be used in Algorithm \ref{alg:online_algorithm} to obtain the edge weights in the network (only shown for the Gaussian model).
 In the following, we provide an upper bound on the cumulative regret of Thompson Sampling for the shortest path navigation problem. \iftoggle{longversion}{\footnote{We defer the full proof to the appendix.} }

 \begin{theorem} Let $\mathcal{G}(V, E, w)$ be a weighted directed graph.
 Let $N$ be the number of paths in $\mathcal{G}$.
-The expected cumulative regret of Algorithm~\ref{alg:ts_optimization_objective} satisfies that $\expct{R_T}= \bigOTilde{|V|\sqrt{|V||E|T}}$.
-Furthermore, $\expct{R_T}=\min\{\bigOTilde{N \log T}, \bigOTilde{|E||V|\log T}\}$. \end{theorem} \begin{proof}[Proof sketch] The online shortest path problem could be viewed as (1) a combinatorial semi-bandit problem with linear reward functions, where the feedback includes all the sub-arms (edges) in the played arm (path from source to target); or (2) a reinforcement learning problem, where node $v\in V$ corresponds to a state, and each edge $e\in E$ corresponds to an action.
-For (1), we get a expected cumulative regret bound as $\bigOTilde{N \log T}$ \cite{agrawal2012analysis} and $\bigOTilde{|E||V|\log T}$ \cite{wang2018thompson} that yields the bound $\min\{\bigOTilde{N \log T}, \bigOTilde{|E||V|\log T}\}$ (we ignore logarithmic factors); for (2), we get a regret bound as $\bigOTilde{|V|\sqrt{|V||E|T}}$ \cite{osband2017posterior}.
-Therefore, combining the two views, we obtain a bound on the regret.
-The different bounds might have different constant factors, thus the final bound becomes problem dependent, i.e., the minimum of the aforementioned bounds with their logarithmic and constant terms. \end{proof}
+The expected cumulative regret of Algorithm~\ref{alg:ts_optimization_objective} satisfies that $\text{BayesRegret}(T) = \bigOTilde{|V|^2\sqrt{|E|T}}$.
+Furthermore, $\expct{R_T}=\min\{\bigO{N \log T}, \bigO{|E||V|\log T}\}$. \end{theorem} \begin{proof}[Proof sketch] The online shortest path problem could be viewed as (1) a combinatorial semi-bandit problem with linear reward functions, where the feedback includes all the sub-arms (edges) in the played arm (path from source to target); or (2) a reinforcement learning problem, where node $v\in V$ corresponds to a state, and each edge $e\in E$ corresponds to an action.
+For (1), we use (instance dependent) expected cumulative regret bounds $\bigO{N \log T}$ \cite{agrawal2012analysis} and $\bigO{|E||V|\log T}$ \cite{wang2018thompson}, yielding the (instance dependent) bound $\min\{\bigO{N \log T}, \bigO{|E||V|\log T}\}$; for (2), we get a Bayesian regret bound as $\bigOTilde{|V|^2\sqrt{|E|T}}$ \cite{osband2017posterior} (we ignore logarithmic factors).
+Therefore, combining the two views, we obtain a bound on the regret. \end{proof}